dyahayumt/crud-nodejs-sequelize-joi-2fa/README.md

 # Student Web System Information

 ### This is a simple CRUD of Students Web Server-Client.
 There is student_info.sql which used as backup of database.
-With using : Javascript, mysql, bootstrap, SendGrid
+With using : Javascript, mysql, bootstrap, SendGrid, Sequelize, Joi, Nodemon

 ### How to run:
 1. Clone this project